All Episodes

 They're for open borders.

-And it's that's not conservative for all of those people who are not in the elites, who are not in the establishment.
+And that's not conservative for all of those people who are not in the elites, who are not in the establishment.

 Those people are out there on the front lines of illegal immigration and do not have the means or the resources, the money to navigate around the very real ramifications of what open borders means to communities.

-Hey, the Wall Street Journal Can afford to throw their conservatism on this aside because they're not going to live with the results of open borders.
+Hey, the Wall Street Journal can afford to throw their conservatism on this aside because they're not going to live with the results of open borders.

 How conservative was a definition of free trade that energized European Union subsidies on agriculture, tariffs on American imports into Japan, Chinese cheating or peddling toxic products, or general dumping into the United States.